I think this article covers all the gloom and doom that can be rustled up on this topic, as yet another alarmist article leads us in to COP21.

 Mark Walport has a letter in the Times, taking issue with an article that Matt Ridley wrote a few days before.
 Matt's article was about cherrypicking in science, and mentioned Briffa's Yamal series.

-- Popular Related Tags: walport, bureaucrats, climate sceptics, climate statistics, matt ridley, climate surface, bbc, climate models, climate parliament, climate metoffice
+- Popular Related Tags: walport, bureaucrats, climate sceptics, climate statistics, matt ridley, climate surface, climate metoffice, journals, quotes, science policy

 - Search for "walport" on our Eco Web Search